robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 - Use case consistently:

-  - Lower case with local variables only available inside a certain scope.
+  - All variables are globally defined.
+To indicate a scoped variable, use lower case.
-  - Upper case with others (global, suite or test level).
+  - Upper case with variables that are shared between test cases or keywords (global, suite or test level).
   - Both space and underscore can be used as a word separator.

 - Recommended to also list variables that are set dynamically in the variable